The Appeal Process

 You must begin by submitting a Financial Assistance Appeal form; if you prefer, you can pick one up at our office, 301 North Shepler.

 Please read the form carefully.
-For each term that SAP requirements were not met, you must detail the reasons or events that occurred during that term that prevented you from meeting SAP.
+For each term that Satisfactory Academic Progress (SAP) requirements were not met, you must detail the reasons or events that occurred during that term that prevented you from meeting SAP.
 The Appeals Committee will look closely at two primary points in your statement:

 - What happened in that term that interfered with your academic progress?